Furnace Repair Checklist

 - Look for the breaker marked “furnace” or “heat,” and double-check it’s switched “on.”
 If the breaker has tripped, it will be in the middle or “off” area.

-- Using one hand, quickly turn the breaker to the “on” location.
-If the breaker trips right away and pops back to “off,” leave it alone and get in touch with a team member from JTech Mechanical at 281-231-8768 immediately.
+- Using one hand, quickly turn the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and get in touch with a team member from JTech Mechanical at 281-231-8768 immediately.

 No matter your furnace’s age or brand, it has at least one regular wall switch installed on or close to it.